arturataide/I2C4IOPT/README.md

 In order to obtain the C code the user has to access every GALS Model ad press the "Generate C Code" button.
 This model code is present in [this folder] named as "distributed_GALS_1.zip" and "distribited_GALS_2.zip".

-#### Prepare the arduino project
+#### Prepare the Arduino project
-Please follow this steps to prepare the arduino project:
+Please follow this steps to prepare the Arduino project:

 ##### Step1
 Unzip the generated C Code file and delete the files `MakeFile`, `http_server.h`, `http_server.c`, `dummy_gpio.c`, `linux_sys_gpio.c`, `raspi_mmap_gpio.c`, `net_dbginfo.c`,  `net_server.h` and `net_server.c`.